AWSMiranda/cdk-serverless-demo/README.md

 Before running the demo make sure to install CDK as mentioned here: [How to install CDK](https://github.com/aws/aws-cdk/blob/master/README.md).
 You will deploy the demo project to your AWS Account, make sure you have set the current profile with `AWS_PROFILE` and AWS CLI credentials.
 Partice practice practice, try to have multiple dry runs to safely navigate through the code and be able explain the details.
+Do not paste the content into the editor, instead write the statements and explain your thinking.

 ## Start